arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 Now that the prerequisites are ready and you have the tools for Modbus TCP configuration for Opta™ using PLC IDE, an example project will be used to test Modbus TCP communication between two Opta™ devices.

 The example project will make a slight change to the default example code using the counter (`cnt`) variable and transmit the counter data to achieve a live handshake verification operation.
 The Modbus TCP Master (Client) Opta™ will trigger the status LED and relay activation based on the counter information received from the Modbus TCP Slave (Server) Opta™.
-With the dedicated role sections, you will be able to understand how to set the Modbus TCP role to each Opta™ device.
+With the dedicated role sections, you will be able to learn how to set the Modbus TCP role for each Opta™ device.

 The continuing sections will show you how to configure each Opta™ based on its role in Modbus TCP communication.